 In addition, all of our pupils have a Google account and Google Classrooms is used to provide Home learning support.

-Despite computing not being explicitly mentioned within the Early Years Foundation Stage (EYFS) statutory framework, which focuses on the learning and development of children from birth to age five, we build many opportunities for our children to use technology to solve problems and produce creative outcomes.
+Despite computing not being explicitly mentioned within the Early Years Foundation Stage (EYFS) statutory framework, which focuses on the learning and development of children from birth to age five, we build many opportunities for our children to use technology to solve problems, produce creative outcomes and to become computational thinkers.

 For example, our Pupils use Bee-bots and voice recorders, they use iPad to take photographs and have opportunities to extend their learning using computer programmes.
 Children will be exposed to the understanding of internet safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.